EAR Council Members

 Ethics and Reconciliation (EAR) Council Members

-The EAR council consists of three SIMS practitioners, who are available to any community member requesting help in dealing with conflicts and grievances within the SIMS community.
+The EAR Council consists of three SIMS practitioners, who are available to any community member requesting help in dealing with conflicts and grievances within the SIMS community.
 The SIMS Board appoints council members.
-The Board may consider a variety of factors in appointing EAR Council members, including conflict-resolution or other relevant background, the length of time in the sangha and/or practicing the dharma, and personal qualities such as sound judgment, integrity, and discretion.
+The Board may consider a variety of factors in appointing EAR Council members, including conflict-resolution or other relevant background, the length of time in the sangha and/or practicing the Dhamma, and personal qualities such as sound judgment, integrity, and discretion.

 Contacting the EAR Council

 You are welcome to approach the council members at SIMS events or send an email to them at EAR@seattleinsight.org.
 If you would prefer to speak with a particular council member, please indicate your request in your message.

 Karen has taught college courses in conflict resolution, women’s studies, non-violent communication, and child and human development.
 She was actively involved in development of an anti-bias curriculum and courses in social and political contexts of human development and ethics.
 Karen also was the Academic Dean for 10 years.

 Becoming a lawyer in 1985, Karen worked in the Juvenile Courts in Los Angeles for 15 years.
 During her years as an attorney, she was trained in community conflict resolution and participated in many forms of mediation.
 Karen also participated in the founding of several non-profit corporations, and served on their boards.